-Please don't use packaging that shows branding from other carriers (for instance, FedEx, UPS or flat rate boxes), as this can contribute to penalty charges being added to your order.
+Also, please don't use packaging that shows branding from other carriers (for instance, FedEx, UPS or flat rate boxes), as this can contribute to adjustment charges being added to your order.

 This article will explain what adjustment charges are, how they’re calculated and how to avoid them in the future.

-If you notice an adjustment charge notice on your Sendle order or on your invoice, it’s usually because the parcel was entered at a smaller size than it was measured at the depot.
-The machines measure the size of the parcel in its entirety – the weight as well as the outer packaging dimensions.
+If you notice an adjustment charge on your Sendle order or on your invoice, it’s usually because the parcel was booked as a smaller size than it was weighed and measured at the sorting facility.
+The machines measure the size of the parcel in its entirety – the weight and outer packaging dimensions.

 Here’s how it works:

-- Once your parcels are picked up, they go through a dimension and weight measuring machine at the shipping facility, which determines the exact weight and dimensions.
+- Once your parcels are picked up, they go through a dimension and/or weight measuring machine at the sorting facility, which determines the exact weight and dimensions.

-- This information comes through to Sendle, and if the size is larger than what was originally booked, the cost is adjusted to reflect the measured size and weight of the parcel.
+- This information is processed by Sendle, and if the size is larger than what was originally booked, the order is adjusted to reflect the actual weight or the dimensional weight of the parcel.

-- The price adjustment will be shown on the parcel’s tracking page and on your invoices.
+- The adjustment charge will be shown on the parcel’s tracking page and on your invoices.

 Here’s an example:

-Say you selected the Medium size (max weight 10lb and max volume 518 cubic inches) for a shipment going from NYC to LA.
-You’re quoted and charged $12.59.
+Say you have selected the Shoebox classic size for a shipment going from NYC to LA.
+You’re quoted and charged $17.16.
 Everything is dandy!